-Abbey Road is a community of 18 individually-crafted homes for active adults (55 years and older) in the quintessential New England town of Sherborn, Massachusetts.
+Abbey Road is an Award Winning community of 18 individually-crafted homes for active adults (55 years and older) in the quintessential New England town of Sherborn, Massachusetts.
 The homes are grouped around a common center green to promote a close-knit sense of community and neighborliness.
 This “pocket neighborhood” is an exciting new concept in residential neighborhood design, rarely found in New England.

 Abbey Road homes feature open and spacious layouts, first floor master suites, custom cabinetry with granite countertops, top-of-the line appliances, and front and rear porches with views of the common gardens and surrounding wooded areas.
 Most units have two car garages.